Achieve better business outcomes at the strategic, tactical, and operational level.

 Set benchmarks and align competencies to roles and mandates utilizing The Business Analysis Competency Model.
 Get a quantitative assessment methodology for resource management, training, and development.

-Stay on top of market trends and receive support on key issues your organization is facing today.
+Stay on top of market trends and receive insights on business challenges your organization is facing today.

 Business Analysis in an agile environment puts focus on value and collaboration with analysis still at the core of business outcomes!
 We have seen a 21% increase of business analysis in an Agile Context from 2017 to 2019 based on respondents in IIBA’s Global Business Analysis Salary Survey.